-17. Can applicants propose education/outreach projects only?
+16. Can applicants propose education/outreach projects only?

-No. Section 1405(d) of the VGB Act requires that at least 50 percent of the grant funds be used for the hiring and/or training of officials who enforce the state pool and spa safety law.
+No. Section 1405(d) of the VGB Act requires that at least 25 percent of the grant funds be used for the hiring and/or training of officials who enforce the state pool and spa safety law.

-18. May an applicant propose to allocate more funds to one activity over another?
-Section 1405(d)(1) of the VGB Act states that at least 50 percent of the grant funds must be used to hire and train enforcement personnel for implementation and enforcement of standards under the state or local swimming pool and spa safety law under Section 1406.
+17. Can an applicant propose to allocate more funds to one activity over another?

+Section 1405(d)(1) of the VGB Act states that at least 25percent of the grant funds must be used to hire and train enforcement personnel for implementation and enforcement of standards under the state or local swimming pool and spa safety laws.

 Use of the remaining funds is limited to the authorized activities under section 1405 of the VGB Act.
-However, there are no restrictions on allocation of funds among those authorized activities.
+However, there are no restrictions on allocation of funds among authorized activities.